We enter 2011 with a sense of optimism with regards to mergers and acquisitions. We

 With this in mind, we felt it good to start 2011 offering some tips to those considering selling their website business or technology company.

 1) Clean Books – We can’t stress this enough.
 You need to be able to prove ALL revenues and expenses.
-Keep accurate records and set up your financial book keeping so that you can run monthly reports.
+Keep accurate records and set up your financial bookkeeping so that you can run monthly reports.
 The more detailed and documented your records the more likely you are to attract a favorable valuation.

-2) Limit Add Backs – Everyone understands a small business may have certain expenses one the books of the company such as a vehicle or cell phone.
-Make an effort to limit this as a high percentage of add backs (termed such because we add back to net to reach an adjusted cash flow).
+2) Limit Add Backs – Everyone understands a small business may have certain expenses on the books of the company such as a vehicle or cell phone.
+Make an effort to limit this as a high percentage of add backs (termed such because we add back to the net to reach an adjusted cash flow).
 Be able to provide a granular look at all expenses.

 3) File your taxes – Make an effort to file on time or within a limited extension period.
 Tax returns will be requested as part of a due diligence process

-4) Avoid large investments with pay back periods extending beyond your anticipated exit from the business.
+4) Avoid large investments with payback periods extending beyond your anticipated exit from the business.
 These large investments from which you will not reap the rewards of could possibly reduce the current valuation of your internet or technology business.

-5) Review operations for effiency and make changes well in advance of selling your business.
+5) Review operations for efficiency and make changes well in advance of selling your business.
 It’s much harder to capture additional value from buyers when these efforts have just begun.
 Plan ahead and you or your m&a advisor will be able to point out to buyers that as a result of these changes net profit margins have increased by x%.
 Historical P&L’s matter more than Pro Forma ones!

 6) Review your marketing budget.
 Make an effort to really know your where your marketing dollars are going and what is successful and what is not.
 SEO, Conversion Rate Optimization (CRO) and social media, are hot buttons today.
 Look for opportunities to fine tune your marketing.
 Too often our clients seem to blast away in broad fashion in their marketing without spending more time on careful analysis of what generates the most ROI.
 The marketing budget should be a consistent percentage of gross revenues/sales year over year.
 Growth in top line revenues is great but growing your net margin percentage is fireworks to buyers eyes.

-8) If your business relies heavily on a limited products or a single vendor review opportunities to expand into areas of synergy.
-Companies serving a niche market can receive premium valuation at times but if you are at the mercy of a single vendor that represents significant risk to a buyer.
+8) If your business relies heavily on limited products or a single vendor review opportunities to expand into areas of synergy.
+Companies serving a niche market can receive premium valuation at times but if you are at the mercy of a single vendor that represents a significant risk to a buyer.
 Often these types of changes may not be feasible but we suggest a review nonetheless.